Popular Unity (Ecuador): Background

 The MPD would be opposition of all governments since its founding, from Jaime Roldós to Gustavo Noboa, being present in the organization of strikes, which led to their obtaining the qualification of "tirapiedras" that in English means: stone shooter.
 In the case of Lucio Gutiérrez they maintained their support until 3 months after their promotion to the presidency.
 Later they would continue in opposition to Alfredo Palacio.

-During the government of Rafael Correa was at the beginning in an alliance with this regime, but in 2009 the critical position of the party before the policies of Alianza País led to the break.
+An alliance with this regime started during the government of Rafael Correa.
+However, in 2009, the critical position of the party before the policies of Alianza País led to the break.
 Since then, the MPD was strongly opposed to Correa's government considering him a "traitor of the left" while losing political space, which caused low results that finally led to the dissolution of the MPD in the National Electoral Council.
 However, the party considered it as a tactic to end the political work of the organization.